openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

 Automatic Batching as underlying plugin configured to other plugins
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In thie following examples, BATCH plugin will be configured to another plugin in case of tput/ctput mode.
+In thie following examples, BATCH plugin will be configured to another plugin in case of ``tput/ctput mode``.

 .. code-block:: sh